 I dial-in to a meeting with the legal team to discuss risks and approval for a new Google Search feature we’re launching — the Google Solitaire feature!
-These meetings are standard and help flag the legal team for any potential issues with a product launch.
+These meetings for a Google product manager are standard and help flag the legal team for any potential issues with a product launch.

 10:00AM: Meeting #2 (Usability Testing)